oduerr/da/lab/football1/Hierarchical.md

 following questions:

 - Why the $log$ in $log(theta_g2) = att_at + def_ht$?
+- For 15 games and for 200 games in the training set.
+Answer the following questions:
   - What are the effective number of parameters in the hierarchical model and non-hierarchical model (use the output of the `loo` function)?
+  - What is the average score (for definition see below) and
 - What is the home advantage in the non-hierarchical model and the hierarchical model?
-- Change the number of games for training.
-How does the performance of the models change?

 ### Background